lingfeishengtian/PistachiOS/README.md

-# KrapOS
+# PistachiOS

-A very functional and not Krappy OS
+A simple ARM OS that runs on Raspberry Pi